tidymodels/recipes/tests/testthat/_snaps/misc.md

     Condition
       Warning in `prep()`:
       !
-The previous data will be used by `prep()`. i the data passed using `training` will be ignored.
+The previous data will be used by `prep()`. i The data passed using `training` will be ignored.